craigles75/career_conversation/README.md

 1. Ensure your personal information is set up:
    - Place your LinkedIn profile PDF in `me/linkedin.pdf`
    - Update your personal summary in `me/summary.txt`
+   - Modify the name variable to be your name

 2. Run the application:
 ```bash